 Before capturing the photograph, make it easy for you to decide on the right settings by prioritizing one element, which is the most important for you.
-This will fasten the process and lead to less confusion as the other elements would be set in according to the first one.
+This will fasten the process and lead to less confusion as the other elements would be set according to the first one.

 For example, if you want to ensure a shallow depth of field, then make aperture your priority and then set the other elements as per the aperture.

-If getting the accurate representation of light is vital for you, then prioritize ISO.
+If getting an accurate representation of light is vital for you, then prioritize ISO.
 If you don’t want motion blur and need it to be minimized as possible, then concentrate on shutter speed.
 This way, you will know where to begin, and all you need to do is adjust the rest of the elements to only necessarily.

 Your camera itself will tell you then whether the right amount of light is exposed to the photograph because, in manual mode, a little meter at the bottom moves to highlight over and under-exposure.
-If the pointer is at left, it refers to underexposed, while if it is at the right, it shows overexposed.
+If the pointer is at the left, it refers to underexposed, while if it is at the right, it shows overexposed.
 The goal should be to get it in the middle.

 Exercise these five camera settings – especially the first 3 – and you are halfway done.
 Grasp them tightly, and they will take you a long way.

 These are the basics, and they might sound too much right now, but at the end of the day, these are the things that matter.
 They differentiate an exceptional photograph from an ordinary one.